UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 The UK Graduate Route visa, also known as the Post‑Study Work Visa, is one of the most important pathways for international students who want to build a career in the UK after completing their studies.
 It offers flexibility, independence from employer sponsorship, and a valuable opportunity to gain UK work experience.
 With upcoming changes in 2027, this guide provides everything you need to know to plan effectively.

-The Graduate Route visa is the UK’s main post‑study work visa designed for international students.
+The Graduate Route visa is the UK’s new main post‑study work visa designed for international students.
 It allows those who have successfully completed a UK degree to remain in the country to work, look for work, or even start their own business.

 Unlike the Skilled Worker visa, the Graduate Route does not require employer sponsorship, a minimum salary threshold, or a job offer before applying.
 This flexibility makes it one of the most attractive options for international graduates.
-Holders can take up jobs at any skill level, pursue internships, or explore self‑employment opportunities — giving them valuable time to build careers or entrepreneurial ventures in the UK.ties.
+Holders can take up jobs at any skill level, pursue internships, or explore self‑employment opportunities — giving them valuable time to build careers or entrepreneurial ventures in the UK.

 Eligibility requirements